plausible/docs/docs/plausible-script.md

 Once the first page view comes through, you'll be automatically taken to the stats dashboard with graphs and numbers.
 This is an indication that the integration is working, congrats!
 Plausible Analytics is now tracking your website statistics while preserving the privacy of your visitors.

-Contact **hello@plausible.io** if you failed to verify that our script has been installed properly or if you cannot see any stats despite having visitors.

 :::note
 You're running Plausible on localhost?
 Our script automatically disables itself when running on localhost as the majority of people don't want those stats to be counted.
 :::